bestbat/Homura/README.md

 - Only 32-Bit Games and Applications working currently.
 - No winevulkan for 32bit Wine on amd64.
-- Kwin is bad for gaming in some situations.
+- Kwin can be bad for gaming in some situations.

 # Things that are currently just out of the question :rabbit2: